EligibleAPI/eligible-ruby/README.md

-# Warning: Official Ruby client for Eligible API has moved!
+# Official Ruby client for Eligible API has moved!

 Hello,